ChibiOS/ChibiOS/readme.txt

   3484947)(backported to 2.4.1).
 - FIX: Fixed various minor documentation errors (bug 3484942)(backported to 2.4.1).
+- NEW: Added support for pools of generic "mail" objects under ./os/various, mail objects are meant to be used together with mailboxes.
 - NEW: Added a new function chPoolLoadArray() to the Memory Pools subsystem, it allows to load an entire array element's into a pool with a single operation.